GoogleCloudPlatform/compute-video-demo-chef/README.md

 instance parameters.

-* Developers Console: If you use this method, select the left-hand navigation menu item for *Compute Engine*.
-In the sub-menu, click on the *VM Instances* option and look for a red button labeled *NEW INSTANCE*.
+* Developers Console: If you use this method, select the left-hand navigation menu item for *Compute* and sub-menu *Compute Engine*.
+In the sub-menu, click on the *VM Instances* option and look for a button labeled *New instnace*.
 The resulting page will provide all necessary options for creating a new Compute Engine instance.

 * `gcloud compute`: With this method, you must make sure to specify the appropriate instance parameters to the command.
 The demo assumes you will